-We found prior economic models in RRMM that estimated total costs and cost-effectiveness outcomes relevant to this review.^{42,82,84} Carlson et al. was based on the prior ICER review in multiple myeloma and estimated the cost-effectiveness of second- and third-line therapies in RRMM.
+We found prior economic models in multiple myeloma through two recent systematic literature reviews.^{38,91} While the most recent review identified 17 publications,38 the majority were assessing therapies in the first or second line setting.
+One publication that assessed the third line of therapy was based on the prior ICER review in multiple myeloma.39 Carlson et al. estimated the cost-effectiveness of second- and third-line therapies in RRMM.
 The Carlson et al. analysis had the advantage of a network meta-analysis to combine evidence on indirect comparisons across regimens of interest which was not available in this analysis.
 Therefore, this previous study allowed for direct application of hazard ratios to PFS and OS curves.
 Our analysis instead separately estimated and extrapolated survival outcomes by treatment arm in the model given the lack of an available indirect treatment comparison.
 For sensitivity analyses, instead of applying a hazard ratio we varied the shape and scale parameters on the active interventions, while fixing the comparator arm.
 While the approach to estimate our base-case and sensitivity analyses was different than Carlson et al., both studies found considerable uncertainty on whether therapies were cost-effective at various commonly cited thresholds.
-It should be noted the Carlson et al. analysis was based on earlier lines of therapy than this analysis so direct comparisons on QALYs, LYs, and other outcomes should not be made between studies.
+It should be noted the Carlson et al. analysis was based on second- and third-lines of therapy versus this analysis that is focused on TCRMM patients that failed at least three lines of therapy.
+Therefore, direct comparisons on QALYs, LYs, and other outcomes should not be made between studies.

-The Ailawadhi et al. and Roy et al. cost estimation analyses were informative to our market basket cost calculations.^{88,90} Specifically, the approach used to identify regimen dosing each cycle along with identifying and costing adverse events informed our market basket calculation.
+Studies by Ailawadhi et al. and Roy et al. informed our market basket cost calculations.^{87,89} Specifically, the approach used to identify regimen dosing each cycle along with identifying and costing adverse events informed our market basket calculation.
 In some cases, the combination of therapies was different so caution should be used when comparing the total cost estimates between studies.
 The most recent evidence from Ailawadhi et al. found total costs ranging from approximately \$93,000 to \$315,000 for common second-line regimens.
 While these estimates are for earlier line therapies, some of the reported regimens are approved for later lines of therapy and were used in our market basket calculations.
-For example, our total cost estimation for the CAR-T market basket of comparators was \$140,000 (discounted) over a lifetime horizon which is within the range reported by Ailawadhi et al. We further varied the market basket cost and found the cost of comparators to be a key driver of model results.
+For example, our total cost estimation for the CAR-T market basket of comparators was approximately \$150,000 (discounted) over a lifetime horizon which is within the range reported by Ailawadhi et al. We further varied the market basket cost and found the cost of comparators to be a key driver of model results.